B. Sandhya

-Personal life
+Early life

-Sandhya is born to S. Bharathadas and V. L. Karthyayani Amma at Palai in Kottayam district.
-She is married to K. Madhukumar, former Controller of Examinations, University of Kerala, and has a daughter named Hyma.
+Sandhya was born to S. Bharathadas and V. L. Karthyayani Amma at Palai in the Kottayam district of Kerala.

+Sandhya is married to K. Madhukumar, former Controller of Examinations, University of Kerala, and has a daughter named Hyma.

 Education

+Sandhya studied at St. Antony's Girls' High School in Alappuzha and at Sacred Heart Girls' High School, Bharananganam.
+She then completed her master's degree in Zoology from Alphonsa College, Palai.

-A Master of Science in Zoology from Alphonsa College, Pala.
-Trained in Human Resources Management from Wollongong University, Australia and passed the PGDBA from Pondicherry University.
+Trained in Human Resources Management at Wollongong University, Australia, and passed the PGDBA from Pondicherry University.
 She earned her PhD from Birla Institute of Technology and Science, Pilani.
-Her dissertation was entitled "The Accessibility of Women to the Criminal Justice System and Customer Orientation of Police Personnel Towards Women".
+Her dissertation was entitled "The Accessibility of Women to the Criminal Justice System and Customer Orientation of Police Personnel Towards Women."

 Career

 Sandhya started her career as Project Officer at Matsyafed (Kerala State Co-operative Fisheries Federation) from where she joined the Indian Police Service, after passing the Indian Civil Services Examination in 1988.
 She served as Assistant Superintendent of Police, Shornur, Joint Superintendent of Police, Alathur, Superintendent of Police, CBCID, Kannur, District Superintendent of Police, Kollam and Thrissur, Asst.
 Inspector General of Police, Headquarters, Thiruvananthapuram, Deputy Inspector General of Police, Crime Investigation, Southern Range, Thiruvananthapuram.
 Inspector General of Police Central Zone, Ernakulam.
 From 2013 Sandhya holds the post of Additional Director General of Police.